 How it Works

 BOTM offers a monthly or an annual subscription plan.
 The monthly plan costs $14.99 and the annual membership costs $149.99, which works out to $12.50 per month, a savings of $30 in comparison to the monthly plan.
-If you have a monthly membership plan, you get 1 credit per month (those with the annual subscription gets 12 credits) that can be used toward the purchase of any book featured on their site.
-At the start of each month, BOTM sends an email directing you to their website (or phone app), where you can select 1 of 5 books, usually new releases, that you can purchase with that month’s book credit.
-But on the off chance that you don’t like that month’s selection and you don’t like any books in their extensive back catalog, you can always skip a month and your book credit will simply rollover to the following month.
+At the start of each month, BOTM sends an email directing you to their website (or phone app), where you can purchase 1 of the 5 new releases for that month with your monthly book credit.
+But on the off chance that you don’t like that month’s selection, you can always skip a month and your book credit will simply rollover to the following month.
+You can also purchase additional books as "add-ons" to your box and they usually cost around $9.99 per book.
 And, with the monthly membership you can cancel any-time and shipping is free.

 Getting my BOTM

 I started my BOTM membership on June 17 and because I chose my book immediately, the book was shipped the following day and arrived at my house on June 24.
 When I started my subscription in June, I chose The Vanishing Half by Brit Bennett from among the 5 new releases that BOTM had selected for that month.
 One week after choosing my book, I received a brand-new hardcover of The Vanishing Half packaged in BOTM’s blue book box in the mail.
 Here are the 5 books BOTM had selected for the month of June that I had to choose from:

 A Burning by Megha Majumdar (Literary Fiction)

 The Vanishing Half by Brit Bennett (Historical Fiction)